IDNI/parser/README.md

 - no dependencies on other libraries

+## How to use

+To use the library or `tgf` tool you first have to compile this project.
+This requires CMake and compiler supporting C++23 with GNU extensions (`-std=gnu++23`).

+On Windows with Mingw-w64 you can use `w64-debug.sh` or `w64-release.sh` script, and for Linux there are `debug.sh` and `release.sh` scripts for compiling all source files.
+After successful compilation you can find the artifactis in `build-Debug` and `build-Release` folders.

+### TGF tool

+This library comes with a CLI executable `tgf` which features viewing, testing and debugging grammars written in TGF and it can also generate a C++ code from TGF grammar which is then usable in a C++ project.

+More detailed information about this CLI can be found on page [`TGF tool`](docs/tgf_tool.md)

+TGF is an EBNF-based form to describe grammars.
+Specification of the form can be found on page [`Tau Grammar Form`](docs/tau_grammar_form.md).

+## Tutorials

+### CSV parser

+Beginner tutorial to quick start using this library.

+You can learn how to use this library in a CSV parser tutorial.

+Part 1 shows a very simple parser with all it's required.
+Each following part expands the previous one.
+Read comments since they are always related to a new or a changed code.

+- [part 1](examples/csv_parser1/main.cpp) - minimal parser of positive integers
+- [part 2](examples/csv_parser2/main.cpp) - using predefined character classes
+- [part 3](examples/csv_parser3/main.cpp) - refactor parser into its struct
+- [part 4](examples/csv_parser4/main.cpp) - parse also negative integers
+- [part 5](examples/csv_parser5/main.cpp) - parse strings and nulls, traverse
+- [part 6](examples/csv_parser6/main.cpp) - parse comma separated values
+- [part 7](examples/csv_parser7/main.cpp) - parse new line separated rows
+- [part 8](examples/csv_parser8/main.cpp) - replace programmatically created grammar with a grammar in TGF
+- [part 9](examples/csv_parser9/main.cpp) - using EBNF syntax in TGF
+- [part 10](examples/csv_parser10/main.cpp), [csv.tgf](examples/csv_parser10/csv.tgf) - using tgf tool to generate a parser from a TGF file

 ## Basic terminology

 **Literal** refers to a specific value or sequence of characters that appears exactly as it is in the input or in the grammar rules.
 It represents a fixed, concrete element that must be matched in order for a particular rule or pattern to be satisfied.